hapax/hapax.github.io/assets/chandra.md

 With some dimensional analysis, we can obtain an order-of-magnitude bound on the mass of remnant stars called the *Chandrasekhar limit*, after [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar).
-The analysis beautifully combines the gravity governing the solar system with the quantisation governing the atom, though a remnant star is much simpler than both.
+The analysis combines the gravity governing the solar system with the quantisation governing the atom, though a remnant star is simpler than both.
 And in the words of Chandra himself,

 <span style="padding-left: 20px; display:block">